BlixEditor/blix/README.md

 <h2 id="overview"> :cloud: Overview</h2>

 > Blix is a cross-platform desktop application designed for power through extensibility.
-> It provides an composable node-based system that establishes a common ground
+> It provides a composable node-based system that establishes a common ground
 > to facilitate collaborative human/AI media editing workflows.

 Here's the gist: